ibm-cloud-docs/codeengine/ts-build-fail-memorylimit.md

 After you create and run a build, your build does not complete successfully and you receive a message that the memory limit is exceeded.

 {: tsCauses}
-If you receive a mesage that the memory limit is exceeded, then your build size is too small.
+If you receive a message that the memory limit is exceeded, then your build size is too small.

 When a build runs, it is running steps, which include code compilations or container image packaging.
 These steps require memory.
 Depending on whether you choose a `small`, `medium`, `large`, or `xlarge` size for your build, a maximum amount of memory is available to a build run.
 When the maximum memory is reached, the build run is stopped with an error message; for example,